Multivariate Fields of Experts for Convergent Image Reconstruction: Related Work

-A more advanced strategy for the learning of the regularizer was proposed in \cite{6705653}, where bilevel optimization \cite{stackelberg} is employed.
-In this setting, the filters are trained to minimize the denoising loss
+A more advanced strategy for the learning of the regularizer is proposed in \cite{6705653}, where bilevel optimization \cite{stackelberg} is employed.
+In this setting, the filters are trained explicitly to minimize the denoising loss

-where $\mathbf n_m$ is additive white Gaussian noise.
+where $\mathbf n_m$ is an additive white Gaussian noise.
+This method aligns the training objective with the evaluation metric (PSNR), which yields better results than the likelihood-based learning of the original FoE.

 Although the potentials $\{\psi_k\}_{k=1}^K$ are generally nonconvex in FoE, which makes the proximal operator $\operatorname{prox}_{\lambda R}$ potentially set-valued, bilevel optimization remains applicable and effective in practice.

-Subsequent works \cite{8119908, 10223264, 23M1565243, zach_product_2024, Pourya03072024} have further increased expressivity of the FoE model by jointly learning the filters and the nonlinearities $\{\psi_k\}_{k=1}^K$.
-While the WCRR learns the gradient of $R$ by parameterizing the derivatives of univariate potentials with linear splines, our model extends the approach to the multivariate setting using higher-dimensional potential functions.
+Subsequent works \cite{8119908, 10223264, 23M1565243, zach_product_2024, Pourya03072024} increase the expressivity of the FoE model further by jointly learning the filters and the nonlinearities $\{\psi_k\}_{k=1}^K$.
+The WCRR learns the gradient of the regularizer by parameterizing the derivatives of univariate potentials with linear splines.
+Our model relies on higher-dimensional potential functions to extend this approach to the multivariate setting.

-Another important framework for image reconstruction is plug-and-play (PnP) \cite{6737048}, where an off-the-shelf denoiser is inserted as a surrogate for the proximal operator in iterative optimization algorithms.
-While PnP methods are inspired by variational formulations, they generally do not correspond to the minimization of a well-defined energy functional and therefore lack convergence guarantees in general.
-Several strategies have been proposed to address this issue, such as Lipschitz constraints on the denoiser \cite{ryu2019plug, ducotterd_jmlr}, or continuation schemes \cite{7744574} that gradually reduce the influence of the denoiser over the course of optimization.
+While the approaches discussed above minimize an explicit energy functional, a parallel line of research known as Plug-and-Play (PnP) \cite{6737048} bypasses the use of an explicit regularizer.
+Instead, PnP methods insert an off-the-shelf denoiser as a surrogate for the proximal operator in iterative optimization algorithms.
+Although PnP yields good performance, it generally does not correspond to the minimization of an explicit objective and often lacks convergence guarantees.
+Several strategies have been proposed to address this issue, such as the enforcement of Lipschitz constraints on the denoiser \cite{ryu2019plug, ducotterd_jmlr} or the use of continuation schemes \cite{7744574}.